caenrigen/Calefficient/docs/README.md

 ## Features
 * Week and month statistics
 * Charts for spent and allocated activities
-* Analysis for multiples calendars
+* Analysis for multiple calendars
-* Automatic updated of the current week statistics sheet
+* Automatic update of the current week statistics sheet
 * Statistics for arbitrary start and end dates
 * Tags: analysis for event categories within a single calendar
+* Calendar renaming and grouping
-* Define weekly or monthly time targets per calendar or tag
+* Define weekly or monthly time targets per calendar or tag and monitor your progress
 * Do you multi-task?
-Define priorities for statistics
+Define priorities for statistics and account for the most important activity only
 * Preserve Google Calendar colors in pie charts
-* Configure week start on Sunday
+* Week start configurable to Monday or Sunday
 * Adjust charts to screen size
-* Per sheet analysis settings
+* Flexible to your life changes: analysis settings can be configured per sheet
 * Global analysis settings
 * Load analysis settings to or from sheet